Make Cold Brew Coffee Quickly with the Gourmia Automatic Cold Brewer

 The Equipment

 When you unbox the Gourmia Cold Brewer, you will see several parts.
 Don’t be overwhelmed.
-It is really easy to get started and the documentation is well-written.
-The first thing you’ll want to do is remove all the plastic wraps covering the different sections.
+It is easy to get started, and the documentation is well-written.
+First, you’ll want to remove all the plastic wraps covering the different sections.
 Then wash and dry everything.

 This photo shows the different parts of the Gourmia Automatic Cold Brewer.